JanaRubiano/Hangman_Game/README.md

 It is important to note that, because of threading this function is in the same file as the main function.
 ## • Libraries.

-To enable the functionality of the game code, three libraries were imported.
+To enable the functionality of the game code, five libraries were imported.

 1. **Time:** This library is used to make a delay when the user enters a repeated letter, it prints a message and resumes the game.